 - Free 127-page ‘The Complete Guide To Learn Cantonese” PDF for download ( perfect for beginners to get a grasp of what it takes to learn Cantonese).

 - Jyutping chart where you can play more than 1500 + recordings

 - Lots of video and audio lessons

 Baggio, the founder, is a Hong Konger who is based in Canada.
 He also offers additional Cantonese tips via e-newsletters.

-Luke Truman, a Westerner who has learnt Cantonese in a 2 years, shares his resources for learning languages, including Cantonese.
+Luke Truman, a Westerner who has learnt Cantonese in 2 years, shares his resources for learning languages, including Cantonese.
 The website is a little confusing, so you would have to spend some time to navigate it but it is worth the time as he offers insights to learning from a Western perspective.
 The article How I learned Cantonese in 2 years is very insightful.
 He also has a guest post on Fluent in 3 months that I would recommend reading.

 This is a community and learning resource for language learners all around the world.
 Founder Benny speaks 7 languages (though I don’t think Cantonese is one of them).
 However, there is a page detailing Cantonese resources, including paid courses and some guests posts from people who actually are learning and speaking Cantonese.
 Read the very encouraging article Why Cantonese isn’t as difficult as you think.
 Also, lots of language learning hacks make this page worth visiting.

 Olly Richards, the founder of I will teach you a language, speaks 8 languages, and offers lots of language tips (not specific to Cantonese), but you can filter the articles by language.
 He shares a good article How to learn Cantonese in 1 year!
 He also offers many different paid language courses including Cantonese conversations (Intermediate) .
 He also has e-newsletter tips for each language, but you have to pick one language at a time.